hedi0/SalesPrediction/README.md

 e.g., LSTMs, Transformers) for enhancecy in
-    *   Integrate A/B tesworkl cmparison andion.
+    *   Integrate A/B tesworrison andion.
-    *   Implement anomaly detection to fla
+    *   Implement anomaly detectionfla
-    *   Improve documentation for eoardin
+    *   Improve documentation for eoard